Intentional change starts with longing and imagination.

 South Africa

-¨My daughter had died suddenly of cancer, and I gained custody of my two granddaughters, then ages 2 and 4.
+¨My daughter died suddenly of cancer, and I gained custody of my two granddaughters, then ages 2 and 4.
 I was still grieving from the loss of my husband the year before, and had a stressful job as a social services director.
 I was completely overwhelmed.

 Maya showed me that I could help other custodial grandparents.
 I had worked with many in my job, and now I truly understood their challenges.